 The problem with people like Frank is they’re never funny and more often than not, they’re inappropriate too.

 It’s okay for Frank to say inappropriate things.
 His jokes are often sexist and a tiny bit racist – but that’s okay, that’s just Frank being Frank.

-The Frank’s of this world will have taken up the position of office joker with neither the skills nor wit to make people laugh.
+Frank’s of this world will have taken up the position of office joker with neither the skill nor wit to make people laugh.

 Half the time you’ll chuckle through gritted teeth as you’re picturing his head in your hand as you drown him in a toilet bowl at some point before you hand in your notice.